 According to the records that comprise the University Archives collections, the Del Rey Players, a dramatic society made …

-The Loyola Marymount University Historical Manuscripts Collection showcases various historical manuscript holdings in the Department of Archives & Special Collections at the William H. Hannon Library.
+The Loyola Marymount University Historical Manuscripts and Early Printed Book Leaves Collection showcases various historical manuscript holdings in the Department of Archives & Special Collections at the William H. Hannon Library.
 More manuscripts will be added as and when they are digitized.

 These on-line selections from the J. D. Black Papers (CSLA-15), the legacy of this life-long resident of the Owens Valley, richly illustrate aspects of the famed Water Wars between the City of Los Angeles and the people of that valley in the 1920s, the defining moment in the modern history of the valley.
 Presented here on-line, this …